 You must ship.
 You will do your best work.
 You have to finish the right things.
 Everything will turn out fine.
 Face down Impostor Syndrome and do your best work in spite of it.

 Either you will accomplish everything you set out to do today, or you will learn from your experiences and be more capable tomorrow.
 (Tweet this!)

-The Impostor Syndrome May Always Be With You
+The Impostor Syndrome May Always Be with You

-If you’re waiting until the Impostor Syndrome goes away to do your best work, I have good and bad news for you.
+If you’re waiting until Impostor Syndrome goes away to do your best work, I have good and bad news for you.
 The bad news is that it probably won’t go away – there’ll always be someone who knows more, something you haven’t done, more you could’ve prepared, and so on.

 The good news is that you don’t need anything more than what you have to doing what matters most to you.
-The five tips above can help you if you’re stuck and you’ll probably come up with your own ways to work through the Impostor Syndrome.
+The five tips above can help you if you’re stuck and you’ll probably come up with your own ways to work through Impostor Syndrome.

-Which makes me wonder: where did the Impostor Syndrome show up for you?
+Which makes me wonder: where did Impostor Syndrome show up for you?
 How did you work through it?